There are many ways to get to, from, and around Monrovia!

 Two Foothill Transit buses currently serve the Monrovia area: Lines 187 and 270.

 Tip: If you're planning a trip that requires a combination of Foothill Transit, Metro, bike riding, and/or walking, visit Google Transit's webpage, enter your basic trip information, and it will map out the route for you.

 For those riders in need of special accommodations, you can learn about the phone number, hours, and fares for the City's dial-a-ride shuttles.

-Access Services - Paratransit Options for Riders with Disabilities
+Access Services - Paratransit Option for Passengers with Disabilities